-When users connect to the network, the switch the users connect to can challenge the users for authentication, and pass on the authentication to the RADIUS server to check.
-Based on the result of the check against the database, the RADIUS server informs the switch whether or not to allow the connected user access to the network.
+When users connect to the network, the device (usually a switch) the users connect to can challenge the users for authentication, and pass on the authentication to the RADIUS server to check.
+Based on the result of the check against its database, the RADIUS server informs the switch whether or not to allow the connected user access to the network.